-Overview of Our Centers and Offices
+Overview of Our Offices and Centers

 The Recreation and Athletic Center (TRAC), Room 1008

-Recreational Sports strives to meet the needs and interests of all who study and work at the University of Illinois Springfield.
+Campus Recreation strives to meet the needs and interests of all who study and work at the University of Illinois Springfield.
 Participants of diverse ages, skill levels, and abilities are encouraged to take an active role in an assortment of individual and team opportunities.
 Services, programs, and facilities help to develop and sustain a culture of wellness on campus while improving the overall well-being of the individual.
 Read more.

 Career Development Center